 Father John Walshe is one of a number of conservative (as distinct from moderate-minded) priests in Melbourne who supported George Pell during Pell's rise to power.

-At a public hearing of Australia's national child-abuse Royal Commission in December 2015, Father John Walshe gave evidence on behalf of Cardinal George Pell's lawyers.
+At a public hearing of the child-abuse Royal Commission in December 2015, Father John Walshe gave evidence on behalf of Cardinal George Pell's lawyers.

 Cardinal George Pell received several mentions in Father Walshe's evidence at the Royal Commission.
 Originally a priest in the Ballarat diocese (which covered the western half of Victoria), George Pell moved to Melbourne in 1985 to become the head of the Melbourne seminary (Corpus Christi College, then based at Melbourne's Clayton), which trained priests for Victoria and Tasmania.
 In 1987 he was appointed as one of Melbourne's four regional auxiliary bishops under the authority of Archbishop Frank Little (Bishop Pell's region was Melbourne's south-eastern suburbs).
 This is when he became associated with allies such as Father John Walshe.